-Although often the bane of our existence, email communication is also where a HUGE portion of business communication gets transmitted.
+Although often the bane of our existence, email communication is also where a HUGE portion of business communication gets transmitted and the email subject line contributes significantly to how well these communications are received.

 For this reason, The Web-Sta Team agreed to kick off a series consisting of 5 Part of the HOTTEST TIPS to Effective Emails — it truly is an activity worthy of our attention and continuous improvement.

-In 2013, Business email accounts total 929 million mailboxes.
+In 2013, Business email accounts for a total of 929 million mailboxes.
 This figure is expected to grow at an average annual growth rate of about 5% over the next four years, and reach over 1.1 billion by the end of 2017.
 The majority of Business email accounts are currently deployed on-premises.
-However adoption of Cloud Business email services, particularly Google Apps and Microsoft Office 365, is expected to rapidly increase over the next four years.
+However, adoption of Cloud Business email services, particularly Google Apps and Microsoft Office 365, is expected to rapidly increase over the next four years.

 100 billion business emails sent and received per day, and growing